mzhr/triibe-webapp/README.md

 -----------

 #### Building

 Static files such as css and html files can be changed at any time.
 Anything in the js/ directory if changed must be rebuilt using

 	npm run webpack

+#### Changing firebase host

+If firebase server is going to be changed, in the top of js/firebase.js, there is a function that will need to be replace with the new firebase server key.
+Instructions can be found on the firebase API website.

 #### Architecture